John 3:17-18 does not introduce divine judgment; it presupposes it. That distinction reshapes how the gospel should be preached.

 Justification is by faith alone, but genuine faith is never alone.
 Scripture teaches that Paul and James are complementary, not contradictory.

 Who Gets to Select?
-The Problem of Citing Origen Selectively
+The Problem of Selective Patristic Citation

 Is Reading Prophecy Literally a Modern Invention?